TritonDataCenter/rfd/rfd/0006/README.md

 we'd want to consider.

-One of the things that operators would like to be able to do, and often SDC would like to better leverage, is to paint a picture of the data center so we know what's in what rack, where.
+One of the things that operators would like to be able to do, and often Triton would like to better leverage, is to paint a picture of the data center so we know what's in what rack, where.
 This covers more than just compute nodes, but also other things in the data center that operations staff have to manage, such as switches.
 Ideally, we could leverage